-It can erode your confidence and keep you blind to your gifts, talents, beauty, and purpose.
+It can erode your confidence and keep you blind to all the things God has graciously gifted you with.

-I say this all the time, but when the enemy attacks your identity, it’s a sign that he’s trying to steal your purpose.
+I say this all the time, but when the enemy attacks your identity, it’s because he’s trying to steal your purpose.

-Your ability to see yourself the way God sees you is key to being your best self and reaching your highest potential.
+That’s the key to being your best self and reaching your highest potential.